-In March 2022, our CTA filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment in connection with the Rett Agreement.
-We recorded \$1.0 million within research and development expenses in the condensed consolidated statements of operations for the three months ended March 31, 2022.
-This milestone fee was paid in July 2022.
-No additional milestone payments were made during the three months ended March 31, 2023.
+In March 2022, our CTA filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment of \$1.0 million in connection with the Rett Agreement, which was paid in July 2022.
+In May 2023, we dosed the first patient with TSHA-102 in the Phase 1/2 REVEAL trial evaluating the safety and preliminary efficacy of TSHA-102 in adult patients with Rett syndrome and therefore triggered a milestone payment of \$3.5 million in connection with the Rett Agreement, which was paid in August 2023.
+No additional milestone payments were made during the three months ended March 31, 2024.

-The Abeona Rett Agreement expires on a country-by-country and licensed product-by-licensed product basis upon the expiration of the last royalty term of a licensed product.
+The Abeona Rett Agreement expires on a country-by-country and licensed product-by-licensed product basis upon the expiration of the last royalty term of a licensed product in such country.
 Either party may terminate the agreement upon an uncured material breach of the agreement or insolvency of the other party.
-We may terminate the agreement for convenience.
+We may terminate the agreement for convenience upon specified prior written notice to Abeona.